-(a) The requirement to include a description of the verification processes in the verification statement will be satisfied by a reference to this verification procedure if the Verifier completes the verification steps below and provides a conclusion based on carrying out those steps.
-Where these verification steps are carried out and the Verifier is able to give a conclusion, no other verification steps are required.
+(a) The requirement to include a description of the verification processes in the verification statement will be satisfied by a reference to this verification procedure if the Verifier completes the verification steps below and provides factual findings based on carrying out those steps.
+It is recognized that in a particular situation it may not be possible for the Verifier to carry out one or more of these verification steps and, as a result, the Verifier may carry out other verification steps.
+If so, the verification statement is expected to identify the verification steps that could not be carried out, the reason why, and a description of the verification steps that were carried out instead of or in addition to these verification steps.

-- (b) It is recognized that in a particular situation it may not be possible for the Verifier to carry out one or more of these verification steps and, as a result, the Verifier may carry out other verification steps.
-If so, the verification statement is expected to identify the verification steps that could not be carried out, the reason why, and a description of the verification steps that were carried out instead of or in addition to these verification steps. - (c) In the event that a Verifier is unable to give a conclusion after carrying out the verification steps outlined in the procedure, a producer has the option of (a) providing a report that reflects that outcome and a description of the exceptions, or (b) retaining the Verifier to carry out additional verification steps as may be recommended by the Verifier and preparing a report that includes a description of those additional verification steps. - (d) Nothing in this verification procedure limits the ability of an RPRA inspector to review the records and data and require records or data.
+- (b) In the event that a Verifier is unable to provide factual findings after carrying out the verification steps outlined in the procedure, a producer has the option of (a) providing a report that reflects that outcome and a description of the exceptions, or (b) retaining the Verifier to carry out additional verification steps as may be recommended by the Verifier and preparing a report that includes a description of those additional verification steps. - (c) Nothing in this verification procedure limits the ability of an RPRA inspector to review the records and data and require records or data.